Unfortunately, due to the coronavirus pandemic and the shrunken economy, redundancies are likely to happen across the UK.

 With the current restrictions in place and employees who can work from home being encouraged to still do so, this can pose a problem when needing to do redundancy consultations with employees.

-Can consultation be done remotely?
+Can a redundancy consultation be done remotely?

 There is nothing stopping employers consulting with employees while they are in lock down or working from home.